ivandfx/DFXWinTweaks/README.md

 However, I'm open to solve bugs issued from modified versions, but I don't officially support these.

 ## Known issues
-- Enabling Telemetry causes DFX Tweaker to crash - **Working on a fix**
+- Re-enabling Telemetry causes DFX Tweaker to crash - **Working on a fix**

 ## Other languages
 DFX Tweaker is available in these languages: